Paranoia8972/Paranoia8972/README.md

 - [OnThePixel.net](https://onthepixel.net/): OnThePixel.net is a Minecraft server of  [@TinyBrickBoy](https://github.com/minepodcraft) and me, offering minigames like TNT Run, BedWars, KitPvP, and BuildFFA.
 [Join](https://discord.onthepixel.net/) us for endless fun and epic adventures!

-- [My Website](https://encryptopia.dev/): The website contains the projects of mine and has a Blog post.
+- [My Website](https://encryptopia.dev/): The website contains the projects of mine and has a Blog.

 </br>
 </br>